DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/grouping-panel.md

 Field | Type | Description
 ------|------|------------
-groupByColumnText? | string | The text displayed in the group panel if the grid is not grouped.
+groupByColumn? | string | The text displayed in the group panel if the grid is not grouped.

 ## Plugin Developer Reference